AshleyYakeley/examplearchivedrepo/README.md

 # examplearchivedrepo
-Example of an archived GitHub repo.
+This is an example of an archived GitHub repo.